-CENT’s IoT testbed setup started in the Fall/2017 semester and will continue throughout the Spring/2018 semester.
-When it is ready, the complete testbed will have a structure as depicted in Figure 1.
+CENT’s IoT testbed setup started in the Fall/2017 semester and continues to evolve.
+The complete testbed will have a structure as depicted in Figure 1.

 The testbed provides infrastructure for experiential learning and research for IoT.
 Among its principal components, we have: i) Several connectivity options for sensor and systems ( wired Ethernet, Wi-Fi, and LoRaWAN), ii) machine to machine communication with a focus on MQTT, and iii) a storage and processing cluster leveraging ThingsBoard, an ELK stack (Elasticsearch, Logstash, Kibana), and Kafka.